Lifetime Disability Pension FAQs

 A pension is the best benefit L&I has to offer.

 Yes, you want it if you can get it.
-The only person who does not want a pension is someone who will return to work, or a single person who will die soon.
+The only people who do not want a pension are those who will return to work or are single and will die soon.

 What is Better – L&I Pension or L&I PPD?